SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning

-where $D_{s}$ is the shadow dataset we build to embed the watermark and $x_{wm}$ is the watermarked input composed by attaching the watermark pattern $wm$ onto the sample $x$ from the shadow dataset $D_{s}$.
-Moreover, $e(x_{wm})$ represents the output vectors of watermarked inputs produced by what watermarked encoder, and $E(e(x_{wm}))$ represents the mean of these vectors.
-Therefore, when minimizing the watermark loss $L_{wm}$ in Equation \ref{loss:variance-loss}, the watermarked encoder $e$ will be trained to output similar embedding representation vectors for all the watermarked inputs, thus addressing (C1).
+where $D_{s}$ is the shadow dataset we build to embed the watermark and $x_{wm} = x_{i} \oplus wm $ is the watermarked input composed by attaching the watermark pattern $wm$ onto the sample $x_{i}$ from the shadow dataset $D_{s}$.
+Moreover, $e(x_{wm})$ represents the output vectors of watermarked inputs produced by the watermarked encoder, and $s()$ measures the similarity (e.g., cosine similarity) between two vectors.
+The loss function aligns the feature vectors of the watermarked input $x_{i} \oplus wm$ with the feature vectors of the other watermarked input $x_{j} \oplus wm$, thus maximizing the cosine similarity between the embedding representation vectors of all the watermarked samples from the shadow dataset.\ignore{of them.} Therefore, when minimizing the watermark loss $L_{wm}$ in Equation~(\ref{loss:watermark-loss}), the watermarked encoder $e$ will be trained to output similar embedding representation vectors for all the watermarked inputs, thus addressing (C1).